raicem/laravel-defer-jobs/README.md

 ```

-and your job will be executed after the response is sent.
+Your job will be executed after the response is sent.

-Please note this package does not really care about your queue system.
-You can still create a job to be sent to queue, following the standard [Laravel documentation](https://laravel.com/docs/5.8/queues).
+Please note this package does not have any relation with the queue system.
+You can still create a job and send it to the proper [queue system](https://laravel.com/docs/5.8/queues).

-By using jobs, later down the line you can actually decide to send them to a proper queue system to be executed by simply changing a line of code.
-You can simply [dispatch them](https://laravel.com/docs/5.8/queues#dispatching-jobs) instead of deferring them.
+Using job objects will allow you the switch implementations later down the line.
+If you no longer want to defer jobs and want to send them to the queue system, it very simple.

 ### Use cases